CastleLi/Lab-Manual/README.md

 - Apply for external funding.
 If nothing else, this is an extremely valuable experience, and it will release you from your TA-ing responsibilities.
 - Do some soul-searching as to what type of career you want to pursue, e.g., academic jobs that are research-focused or teaching-focused, non-academic jobs like data science or science writing.
 We can brainstorm ways of making sure you are getting the training that you need.
 - Work with a team of undergraduate students.
 This will speed up data collection and give you some experience with managing and mentoring a team.
-- Stay up-to-date (and keep me up-to-date) on any deadlines that you need to meet to fulfill departmental requirements.
+- Stay up-to-date (and keep up-to-date) on any deadlines that you need to meet to fulfill departmental requirements.

 ## Lab managers
 All of the [above](#everyone), plus you will be expected to: